dddd1007/cognitive_control_model/README.md

 - AB : Abstruct concept.
 The Learning object of subjects.
 In this project, it refer to the con/inc.
 - SR : S-R Associations.
 The Learning object of subjects.
 It refer to a concrete concept.
 - RL : Reinforcement Learning.
 A way of learning for each subjects.
-- BI : Bayesian Inference.
-A way of learning for each subjects.
+- BL : Bayesian Learner.
-- BG : Beyesian Generative Model.
 A way of learning for each subjects.

 ## Code of each Model